Content Map Terms

 The Meaning of Healthy Eating in British Columbia is intended to provide a consistent understanding of healthy eating for the purpose of developing policy and strategies for healthy eating in British Columbia.
 Learn more about The Meaning of Healthy Eating in British Columbia.

 About Healthy Weights

 The Meaning of Healthy Weights in British Columbia is intended to provide a consistent understanding of healthy weights for the purpose of developing policy and strategies for promoting healthy weights in British Columbia.
-Learn more about The Meaning of Healthy Weights in British Columbia.
+Learn more about The Meaning of Healthy Weights in British Columbia (PDF 46KB).

 A person is considered food secure if they can access with dignity, healthy food that is affordable, safe, culturally appropriate, and meets their nutritional needs and preferences.
 The British Columbia Center for Disease Control (BCCDC) Population and Public Health team coordinates food security work across the province:

 Guidelines for Food and Beverage Sales in B.C.
 Schools

 The Guidelines for Food and Beverage Sales in B.C.
 Schools (the Guidelines) define the nutrition standard that schools are required to use to determine what food and beverages can be sold to students.
 Learn more about the Guidelines.